Table of Contents

 G2 score: 4.5/5

-WalkMe is a veteran in the digital adoption space and offers a massive suite of features.
-It is a powerful tool for organizations that want to completely overhaul the user interface of legacy applications without changing the underlying code.
+WalkMe is an established platform in the digital adoption space and offers a broad feature set.
+It is a tool for organizations that want to completely overhaul the user interface of legacy applications without changing the underlying code.
 Its “Smart Walk-Thrus” can automate empty clicks and guide users through convoluted processes.

 But this power comes with operational weight.
-WalkMe is known for being “heavy” to deploy and maintain.
+WalkMe can require substantial deployment and maintenance effort.
 It often requires a dedicated team of certified builders to keep the content updated.
-If you have a large center of excellence and need granular control over every pixel of the experience, WalkMe is a strong contender.
+If you have a large center of excellence and need granular control over every pixel of the experience, WalkMe is commonly selected by enterprises with dedicated implementation teams.
 For agile teams, the maintenance load can become a bottleneck.

 Pricing: Custom enterprise pricing.